swarmstack/swarmstack/README.md

 _Hint_: If installing behind a web proxy, see [documentation/Working with swarmstack behind a web proxy.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Working%20with%20swarmstack%20behind%20a%20web%20proxy.md)

-## INSTALLING SWARMSTACK TO AN EXISTING ETCD / PORTWORX / DOCKER SWARM CLUSTER:
+## INSTALL OR UPDATING SWARMSTACK ON AN EXISTING ETCD / PORTWORX / DOCKER SWARM CLUSTER:
-Download the git archive below onto a Docker manager node and deploy swarmstack services as a Docker stack using the docker-compose.yml file:
+Download the git archive below onto a Docker manager node and deploy swarmstack as a Docker stack using the docker-compose.yml file:

     # cd /usr/local/src
     # git clone https://github.com/swarmstack/swarmstack.git